anwai98/Skin-Lesion/README.md

 Link for the Presentation - https://docs.google.com/presentation/d/1FBZ0tmoJJjrAS50cO-lpZKxSRPU5a5Ka7sM7yRlz8rs/edit?usp=sharing

-Comments - Our Methodology won the 1st Place in both the Binary with 90.8% Accuracy and Multi-Class 92% Accuracy (0.857 Kappa Score) in the Deep Learning Based Classification Challenges.

 To View the Validation Results, Have a Look at the Presentation.

 How to Run the Code?